Visual identity development for Opening Doors Impact Night, a charity fundraiser at The National Arts Club in NYC.

 A combination of wayfinding, sponsor signage, and informational signage was needed.
 Additionally, two digital slideshows were needed for screens throughout the venue during the cocktail hour and the main program.

-For the typography, I landed on FreightBig Pro (Light, Light Italic, and Medium) by Joshua Darden at Darden Studio.
-The elegant, airy, yet funky and interesting face was a perfect match for both the aesthetics and meaning of the event.
-According to Wikipedia, "[Darden] published his first typeface at the age of 15, becoming according to Fonts In Use the first known African-American typeface designer."
-Since the night was celebrating and fundraising for diversity and minority representation within the financial services industry, the Freight family was a perfect choice.
+For the main typeface, I chose FreightBig Pro, designed by Joshua Darden.
+According to Fonts In Use, Darden is the first known African-American type designer.
+Since the event was celebrating and fundraising for diversity and minority representation within the financial services industry, the Freight family was the perfect choice.

-I also used Sukhumvit Dot from Thai typeface designer Panuwat Usakunwathana for the event wordmark.
+I also used Sukhumvit Dot from Thai typeface designer Panuwat Usakunwathana as a supplemental event wordmark.
 The dots echoed the hero graphic, while the simple sans-serif construction provided a nice contrast to Freight.
 It was great to use a complementary face from an AAPI designer to further represent our mission of diversity and inclusion.

-Ultimately, It was a pleasure to contribute to Gateway Foundation's inaugural Opening Doors Impact Night.
-It was a great night of celebrating and fundraising for Diversity, Equity, and Inclusion within the financial services industry.
+Ultimately, it was a pleasure to contribute to Gateway Foundation's inaugural Opening Doors Impact Night.
+I'm proud to have supported the foundation's fundraising efforts for Diversity, Equity, and Inclusion within the financial services industry.